Evaluation of Satisfactory Academic Progress (SAP)

 Are not included in the qualitative measure of satisfactory academic progress but are included in the quantitative measure.

-Failed Repeat Courses (FR grades)
+Failed & Repeated Courses (FR grades)

 When a student repeats a course that was previously failed, only the new grade and credit earned are included in the qualitative measure of academic progress.
 However, both the subsequent credits earned and the original credits unsuccessfully attempted are included in the quantitative measure.
 In other words, a repeated course may improve a student's grade point average, but it does not extend the allowable attempted credits toward degree completion.
 Both courses must be taken at Maine College of Art & Design.